CCTV System Installation

 • Storage (hard disk)

-• How many cameras will I need?
+• How many cameras will I need for my CCTV system?

 Ultimately, your own peace of mind will dictate how many CCTV cameras you will need.
 For a domestic CCTV system, you’re unlikely to want to have CCTV spying on every room in the house.
 Instead, you might be comfortable simply having outward-facing CCTV to cover the exterior of your home and any entry points.